CAMeL-Lab/TOIA-2.0/server/toia-dm/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
-(P.S. to create requirements.txt, first create virtual environment with venv, then manually install dependancies neede with pip.
+(P.S. to create requirements.txt, first create virtual environment with venv, then manually install dependancies needed with pip.
 Porting from conda doesn't work at all)

 Install MySql.
 On Mac:
 ```bash